lbain/lucybain/source/blog/2015/03-22-js-data-types.md

 ---
-title: "JS: What datatypes are supported in Javascript?"
+title: "JS: What data types are supported in Javascript?"
 tags: js, interview-questions
 ---